 It was a hot day, so I probably sweated a little.
 I also didn't have much water with me.
 I was pretty tired that day, so I suspect I was actually a little dehydrated

-A. "Just tracking your activities and checking the data with a Garmin wearable watch is fun, but Garmin also uses this data as a conditioning tool to help you perform at 100% of your potential during future activities.
+A. "It's fun just tracking your activities and checking the data with a Garmin wearable watch, but Garmin actually uses this data to act as a conditioning tool to help you unleash your full potential during future activities.
 This is why

-Garmin's smartwatch lineup is so diverse, ranging from stylish models for everyday use to athletic models for serious sports.
-Garmin's unique feature,
+Garmin's smartwatch lineup is so diverse, ranging from stylish models that are easy to use every day to models for serious athletes.
+Based on Garmin's unique "

 Garmin wearable watches provide a "sleep score" that rates your sleep quality out of 100, as well as sleep stages (light, deep, REM, and awake), and nap tracking.
 Knowing your sleep allows you to gain a deeper understanding of your physical condition